microsoft/FishStore/tutorial.md

 uint16_t projection_psf_id = store.MakeProjection("proj_field");
 ```

 The return value of a general PSF can be any size, while an inline PSF has a return value of 32 bit integer.
-Users need to guarantee the function signature of given PSF matches the API they call.
+Users need to ensure that the function signature of a given PSF matches the API they call.
 For more details about composing PSF library, please refer to [this document](examples/lib_examples/README.md).

-*Note that general PSFs and inline PSFs have separate name spaces, please do not confuse.
-Currently, we support up to $2^{32} - 1$ inline PSFs and $2^{16} - 1$ general PSFs.*

-*Furthermore, FishStore will NOT recycle deregistered PSF IDs or do any deduplications.*
+*Note that general PSFs and inline PSFs have separate name spaces, and should not be confused.
+Currently, we support up to $2^{32} - 1$ inline PSFs and $2^{16} - 1$ general PSFs.
+Furthermore, FishStore will NOT recycle deregistered PSF IDs or do any deduplications.*

 With the PSF ID allocated, user can register and deregister PSFs in batches using the following interface: